MyCodess/bashProfiles_upp/ev13/bin/cmdsLx_Allg.sh.md

 __________________ std-Lx-cmds (basics as: echo/tr/paste/pwd/... ____________________________
 -! for finds-greps-sed ... see extra-dnts !
-- for wget/lynx/czrl   ... see extra-dnts !
+- for wget/lynx/curl   ... see extra-dnts in dres/dnts/... !